-This document is intended to provide the minimum acceptable standards for existing single household dwelling units acquired and rehabilitated with the lowa Finance Authority's (IFA's) HOME Funds.
-These standards apply to all communities with populations of fewer than 15,000 that do not have locally adopted and enforced codes.
-Communities of 15,000 and over populations with locally adopted and enforced codes, standards, and ordinances will apply those to the rehabilitation activities.
+This document is intended to provide the minimum acceptable standards for existing single household dwelling units rehabilitated in whole or in part with the lowa Department of Economic Development's (IDED's) Housing Fund.
+These standards apply to all communities with populations of less than 15,000 that do not have locally adopted and enforced codes.
+These standards are not intended to reduce or exclude the requirements of any local or state building or housing codes, standards, or ordinances that may apply.

 The Iowa Minimum Housing Rehabilitation Standards were originally designed to include and to expand on the requirements of the HUD Section 8 Housing Quality Standards (CDBG funded activities) and the Minimum Property Standards (HOME funded activities).
 Many of the requirements and standards of this document exceed the requirements of the HUD Section 8 Housing Quality Standards and/or the Minimum Property Standards, but were determined necessary to further define the intent or outcome of these standards and to expand on the common definitions of "safe, decent, and sanitary" housing; "non-luxury, suitable amenities" housing; and "good quality, reasonably priced" housing, that is affordable to persons that are low or low and moderate income.
+These standards were also designed to assist in achieving consistency throughout the state for single-family rehabilitation activities funded with the IDED's Housing Fund.